AdMoR/admor.github.io/_posts/2022-12-27-Computing confidence intervals for predictions.markdown

 ## 1 - Confidence interval for ML methods

-#### a) Wald confidence interval for the logistic regression
+#### a) Hessian based confidence interval

-Let's start with a methodology that has sufficiently large theoretical background : the logistic regression.
+If you are maximising a likelihood then the covariance matrix of the estimates is (asymptotically) the inverse of the negative of the Hessian.
+The standard errors are the square roots of the diagonal elements of the covariance ([1](https://stats.stackexchange.com/questions/27033/in-r-given-an-output-from-optim-with-a-hessian-matrix-how-to-calculate-paramet), [2](https://stats.stackexchange.com/questions/68080/basic-question-about-fisher-information-matrix-and-relationship-to-hessian-and-s)).

 [This reference](https://web.stanford.edu/class/archive/stats/stats200/stats200.1172/Lecture26.pdf) gives most of the required content to explain how to compute the confidence interval of the parameters of the logisitc regression.